Cycletouring the

 try this in the height of the tourist season in

-coastal resorts.
-Evasion of the tourist tax is
+coastal resorts as evasion of the tourist tax is

 frowned upon!
 Campings are probably closed

-october-april.
-If you decide to tour in the
+you decide to tour in the off-season, you'd better

 The latest thing is that wild camping in